MicrosoftDocs/azure-docs/articles/azure-arc/servers/manage-vm-extensions.md

 ### Deploy the Custom Script Extension

 To use the Custom Script Extension, the following sample is provided to run on Windows and Linux.
 If you are unfamiliar with the Custom Script extension, see [Custom Script extension for Windows](../../virtual-machines/extensions/custom-script-windows.md) or [Custom Script Extension for Linux](../../virtual-machines/extensions/custom-script-linux.md).
-However, there are some differing characteristics that you need to understand:
+There are a couple of differing characteristics that you should understand when using this extension with hybrid machines:

-From a functionality perspective, it is the same experience as the Azure VM.
-For proxy, look for the environment variable and use that value.
-Some property values - resource provider.
-Same with DSC provider template.
+* The list of supported operating systems with the Azure VM Custom Script extension is not applicable to Azure Arc for servers.
+The list of supported OSs for Arc for servers can be found [here](agent-overview.md#supported-operating-systems).

+* Configuration details regarding Azure Virtual Machine Scale Sets or Classic VMs are not applicable.

+* If your machines need to download a script externally and can only communicate through a proxy server, you need to [configure the Connected Machine agent](manage-agent.md#update-or-remove-proxy-settings) to set the proxy server envionmental variable.

 The Custom Script Extension configuration specifies things like script location and the command to be run.
 This configuration is specified in an Azure Resource Manager template, provided below for both Linux and Windows hybrid machines.